viquta/rust-encryption-tool/README.md

 A simple command-line tool for encrypting and decrypting messages using XOR cipher with Base64 encoding.

+So far, I have worked through chapter 6 in "The Rust Programming Langauge", and have thus started to play-program a bit.
+A big portion of this code is AI-generated (Claude 4.5 as my Copilot).
+But it's simple and straightforward.
+It has most of the basics (I just don't really understand the chunk parts in the base64 functions).

 ## Features

 - 🔒 XOR cipher encryption/decryption